Null Hypothesis Significance Testing

 [1] 29.36551

 The average WTP was about 29.4 ice dollars higher when individuals saw the visualization with the CI compared to the visualization with the PI.
-This difference is illustrated by the gap between the two orange dots on the prior graph along the y-axis.
+This difference is illustrated by the gap between the two orange dots along the y-axis.
 Participants who viewed the smaller range of the CI, compared to the PI, likely perceived the expected improvement with the special boulder as more certain, making them believe it was more worthwhile to rent it.

-In our study, we are asking whether the observed difference in WTP (an average of ~29.4 ice dollars more with the CI visualization) would likely be seen if the entire population were subjected to the experiment.
+• In our study, we are asking whether the observed difference in WTP (an average of ~29.4 ice dollars more with the CI visualization) would likely be seen if the entire population were subjected to the experiment.
 Before we conclude that this is a real effect likely to be observed in the population, we need to verify it statistically.

 Please watch the following video from Crash Course Statistics on p-values, which builds on these ideas.